 A study of the US from the end of the Revolution through the Jacksonian Era.
 Writing Intensive.
+3.000 History GEP, Major, Minor, Elective credit.

 HST 420: MODERN RUSSIAN HISTORY AND POLITICS

 A political history of the evolution of Russia from the early 19th century through the present and an analysis of contemporary Russian politics and foreign policy.
 Attention is also given to the contemporary politics of countries that were formerly part of the Soviet Union.